Security Controls Overview

 Bandwidth’s network environment is monitored 24×7 by a team of Network Operations Technicians.
 All site locations have firewalls, and traffic monitoring deployed.

-Automated vulnerability and policy scans are performed on Bandwidth’s environments and assets.
+Vulnerability and policy scans are performed on Bandwidth’s environments and assets weekly, internal and external.

 Application Security (BW AppSec)

-Bandwidth’s application security program actively performs static and dynamic scanning of systems
+Bandwidth’s application security program proactively performs static and dynamic scanning of systems

-and software code.
-Continuing education for developers is based on OWASP Top 10 with educational feedback loops
+Continuing education for developers is based on OWASP Top 10 with continuous educational feedback loops

 in the development lifecycle to bring additional awareness of our secure software delivery.

-Bandwidth’s Change Review Board oversees change requests and change approvals.
-The approval process contains a review of risk, test plan, and back-out plan before changes can be made.
+All changes to production environments must be reviewed and approved by Bandwidth’s Change Review Board.
+Approval requires risk analysis, test, and back-out plan before any changes can be made.
 Changes are scheduled during off-peak times to minimize disruptions.

 Bandwidth desktops, laptops and mobile devices are centrally managed and are fully encrypted.
 All end-user computers have anti-virus and anti-malware protection.